Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The galactic host associations of sGRBs embed information about their compact binary progenitors.
-In this study, we leverage spectroscopic and photometric observations of sGRBs and their hosts to construct empirically-motivated host galaxy models and examine the kinematic evolution of DNS progenitors over cosmic time.
-In doing so, we place GRB-specific constraints on the typical velocities and inspiral times of their DNS progenitors, and for the first time, pair the kinematic analysis with population modeling to infer properties of sGRB progenitors at the time of DNS formation.
+The galactic host associations of short \acp{GRB} embed information about their compact binary progenitors.
+In this study, we leverage spectroscopic and photometric observations of short \acp{GRB} and their hosts to construct empirically motivated host galaxy models and examine the kinematic evolution of \ac{DNS} progenitors over cosmic time.
+In doing so, we place \ac{GRB}-specific constraints on the typical velocities and inspiral times of their \ac{DNS} progenitors, and for the first time, pair the kinematic analysis with population modeling to infer properties of short \ac{GRB} progenitors at the time of \ac{DNS} formation.

-\subsection{Comparison to Galactic DNS Properties}
+\subsection{Comparison to Galactic \ac{DNS} Properties}